LukeOpany/food_delivery_timelines/README.md

 This project predicts food delivery time in minutes from order, courier, traffic, weather, and preparation-time data.

-The project is intentionally small and notebook-friendly.
 The main goal is to show a clear machine learning workflow:

 1. Load the delivery dataset.
 2. Explore the features and target.